 The IVF treatment process for a male usually begins with a simple semen analysis.
 A semen analysis is conducted at a specialist andrology laboratory.
 An andrologist will check the semen sample for sperm density – there should be at least 20 million sperm per millilitre of semen.

-When it comes to sperm motility or movement – at least half of the sperm in the sample should show forward progressive movement; and sperm shape – at least 15% of the sperm should have a normal shape (head and tail).
-The andrologist will also look for the presence of sperm antibodies, which if present, should affect less than 15% of the sperm.
+When it comes to sperm motility or movement, at least half of the sperm in the sample should show forward progressive movement.
+At least 15 percent of the sperm should have a normal shape (head and tail).
+The andrologist will also look for the presence of sperm antibodies, which if present, should affect less than 15 percent of the sperm.

 If initial results indicate a problem with a man’s sperm, a repeat test is usually run some weeks later.
 This is because sperm has a life cycle of 72 days.
-Life experiences such as illness or stress can temporarily affect sperm production quality
+Life experiences such as illness or stress can temporarily affect sperm production quality.